India’s Eros Strikes Content Deal With China’s iQIYI

-Eros described the deal as a content licensing deal for Eros Now, Eros’ own streaming video platform.
-In a statement it claimed that “Eros Now becomes the first South Asian OTT player to make inroads into the Chinese digital space.”
+Eros described the deal as a content-licensing pact for Eros Now, its own streaming video platform.
+In a statement, it said that “Eros Now becomes the first South Asian OTT player to make inroads into the Chinese digital space.”
 Details were not available.

 In recent weeks, Eros has announced more advanced partnerships that expand the operation of Eros Now in other territories.
 In both India and Indonesia, Eros Now will be carried as part of the Mi TV platform operated by Chinese phones and hardware group Xiaomi.